Nicolae Constantin Batzaria: The Haplea years

 Batzaria's work in children's literature, taking diverse forms, was often published under the pen names Moș Nae ("Old Man Nae", a term of respect applied to the hypocorism of Nicolae) and Ali Baba (after the eponymous character in One Thousand and One Nights).
-Another variant he favored was Moș Ene.
+Another variant he favored was Moș Ene, alongside Dinu Pivniceru and N. Macedoneanu.
 By 1925, Batzaria had created the satirical character Haplea (or "Gobbles"), whom he made into a protagonist for some of Romania's first comic strips.
 A Christmas 1926 volume, comprising 73 Haplea stories, was welcomed at the time as one of the best books for children.
 Other characters created by Batzaria in various literary genres include Haplina (the female version and regular companion of Haplea), Hăplișor (their child), Lir and Tibișir (known together as doi isteți nătăfleți, "two clever gawks"), and Uitucilă (from a uita, "to forget").
 The graphics to Batzaria's rhymed captions were provided by caricaturist Marin Iorda, who also worked on a cinema version of Haplea (one of the first samples of Romanian animation).
 It was a compendium of the Dimineața comics, with both Iorda and Batzaria (the credited screenwriter) drawn in as supporting characters.
 Premiered in December 1927 at Cinema Trianon of Bucharest, it had been in production for almost a year.

 From 1929, Batzaria also took over as editor and host of the children's show Ora Copiilor, on National Radio.
 This collaboration lasted until 1932, during which time Batzaria also gave radio conferences on Oriental subjects (historical Istanbul, the Albanian Revolt of 1912 and the Quran) or on various other topics.

-By 1930, when he attended the First Balkan Conference as a member of its Intellectual Committee, Batzaria had become known for his genre fiction novels, addressed to a general public and registering much success.
+By 1930, when he attended the First Balkan Conference as a member of its Intellectual Committee, Batzaria had become known for his genre fiction novels, addressed to the general public and registering much success.
 Among these were Jertfa Lilianei ("Liliana's Sacrifice"), Răpirea celor două fetițe ("The Kidnapping of the Two Little Girls"), Micul lustragiu ("The Little Shoeshiner") and Ina, fetița prigonită ("Ina, the Persecuted Little Girl").
 His main fairy tale collection was published as Povești de aur ("Golden Stories").
 Also in 1930, he worked state-approved textbooks for the 2nd, 3rd and 4th grades, co-authored with P. Puchianu and D. Stoica and published by Scrisul Românesc of Craiova.
+Alongside Iorga, Gheorghe Balș, George Murnu, and Camil Ressu, he networked with Armenian Romanians such as H. Dj.
+Siruni, helping to curate the Armenian art exhibit.